 COM300 • Online Journalism

-(interim, occasionally) 3 credits
+(occasionally interim, spring) 3 credits

 Theories and principles of writing news for the web with practical experience in writing news stories and creating news webpages.
 Analysis of existing news webpages and the tools and techniques used in their creation.